 Research will be central to your studies; as a neuroscience major you will undertake an in-depth senior research project.
-You may do summer research with a faculty member, funded by a grant, or coauthor a paper published in a scholarly journal.
+You may receive a grant to do summer research with a faculty member or you may coauthor a paper published in a scholarly journal.

 A graduate’s progress: a medical degree